Why do we call it the "Hit Like A Girl" contest? Isn't that demeaning?

 There are no age restrictions.
 In fact, there have been entrants from ages 5 to 65.
-However, entrants under the age of 13 must sign and return a parental permission form to us (via email).
-This is done to protect younger entrants and comply with U.S. law.
+However, parents of entrants under the age of 13 must sign and return a parental permission form to us (via email).
+This is done to protect younger entrants and comply with U.S. and International laws.

 * The cutoff birth date is March 1, meaning that your age on March 1 determines the age division you should enter.
 For example, if you are 17 years old on March 1 you will enter the 12-17 age division even if you will turn 18 during the time of the contest.

 The preferred platforms are YouTube and Vimeo but you can also upload your drumming video to Instagram, Facebook or Tiktok and register the link in your Hit Like A Girl entry form.
 If none of these platforms are available, you may also send us a link to download your audio or video from WeTransfer or DropBox and enter the link in the entry page through the email on our Contact page.

 Can it be a video I have previously uploaded?